-Transparent socket API redirection.
+1) Transparent socket API redirection.
 NetKernel needs to redirect BSD socket calls to the NSM instead of the tenant network stack.
 This is done by inserting into the guest a library called GuestLib.
 The GuestLib provides a new socket type called NetKernel socket with a complete implementation of BSD socket APIs.
 It replaces all TCP and UDP sockets when they are created with NetKernel sockets, effectively redirecting them without changing applications.

-A lightweight semantics channel.
+2) A lightweight semantics channel.
 Different network stacks may run as different NSMs, so NetKernel needs to ensure socket semantics from the VM work properly with the actual NSM stack implementation.
 For this purpose NetKernel builds a lightweight socket semantics channel between VM and its NSM.
-The channel relies on small fix-sized queue elements as intermediate representations of socket semantics: each socket API call in the VM is encapsulated into a queue element and sent to the NSM, who would effectively translate the queue element into the corresponding API call of its network stack.
+The channel relies on small fix-sized queue elements as intermediate representations of socket semantics: Each socket API call in the VM is encapsulated into a queue element and sent to the NSM, who would effectively translate the queue element into the corresponding API call of its network stack.

-Scalable lockless queues.
-As NIC speed in cloud evolves from 40G/50G to 100G [24] and higher, the NSM has to use multiple cores for the network stack to achieve line rate.
+3) Scalable lockless queues.
+As NIC speed in cloud evolves from 40G/50G to 100G [22] and higher, the NSM has to use multiple cores for the network stack to achieve line rate.
 NetKernel thus adopts scalable lockless queues to ensure VM-NSM socket semantics transmission is not a bottleneck.
 Each core services a dedicated set of queues so performance is scalable with number of cores.
-More importantly, each queue is memory shared with a software switch, so it can be lockless with only a single producer and a single consumer to avoid expensive lock contention [33, 34, 42].
+More importantly, each queue is memory shared with a software switch, so it can be lockless with only a single producer and a single consumer to avoid expensive lock contention [31], [32], [41].

 Switching the queue elements offers important benefits beyond lockless queues.
-It facilitates a flexible mapping between VM and NSM: a NSM can support multiple VMs without adding more queues compared to binding the queues directly between VM and NSM.
-In addition, it allows dynamic resource management: cores can be readily added to or removed from a NSM, and a user can switch her NSM on the fly.
-The CPU overhead of software switching can be addressed by hardware offloading [24,27], which we discuss in §7.4 in more detail.
+It facilitates a flexible mapping between VM and NSM: An NSM can support multiple VMs without adding more queues compared to binding the queues directly between VM and NSM.
+In addition, it allows dynamic resource management: CPU cores can be readily added to or removed from an NSM, and a user can switch her NSM on the fly.
+The CPU overhead of software switching can be addressed by hardware offloading [22], [26], which we discuss in §6.4 in more detail.

 VM based NSM.
 Lastly we discuss an important design choice regarding the NSM.
 The NSM can take various forms.
 It may be a full-fledged VM with a monolithic kernel.
 Or it can be a container or module running on the hypervisor, which is appealing because it consumes less resource and offers better performance.
-Yet it entails porting a complete TCP/IP stack to the hypervisor.
-Achieving memory isolation among containers or modules are also difficult [52].
-More importantly, it introduces another coupling between the network stack and the hypervisor, which defeats the purpose of NetKernel.
-Thus we choose to use a VM for NSM.
+NetKernel is compatible with both hypervisor- and VM-based NSMs, and we currently choose to use VM-based NSMs.
 VM based NSM readily supports existing kernel and userspace stacks from various OSes.
-VMs also provide good isolation and we can dedicate resources to a NSM to guarantee performance.
-VM based NSM is the most flexible: we can run stacks independent of the hypervisor.
+VMs also provide good isolation and we can dedicate resources to an NSM to guarantee performance.
+VM based NSM is the most flexible: We can run various network stacks independent of the hypervisor.

-Figure 2: NetKernel design overview.
+Fig. 2.
+NetKernel design overview.